colyseus/docs/docs/cloud/typescript-compilation-errors.md

 title: TypeScript compilation errors
 ---

-If you haven't created your Colyseus application via `npm create colyseus-app@latest`, make sure you have the following configurations in your `tsconfig.json`:
+If you haven't created your Colyseus application via `npm create colyseus-app@latest`, make sure your `tsconfig.json` is configured as follows:

 === ":octicons-file-code-16: `tsconfig.json`"